icebob/moleculer-java-site/src/moleculer-repl.md

 ## About the Developer Console

-The REPL console is a special Moleculer service that executes console commands.
+The REPL console is a special Moleculer `Service` that executes console commands.
 Console commands can be used to **test** Moleculer actions and event listeners or measure the **response time** of a service.
 It is also possible to create **custom commands**.
-The console can be used via standard input / output and telnet.
+The console can be used via standard input-output and telnet.

 ## Download